Cryptology-Algorithm-Lab/Cryptology-Algorithm-Lab.github.io/index.md

         (Jul 11, 2022) A new project supported by CRYPTOLAB (Title : Development of Encrypted Face Template DB Search Technology) has started.
     </li>
     <li>
-        (Jul 1, 2022) Sangyoon Shin (undergraduate student) participated in our Cryptology & Algorithm Lab!
+        (Jul 1, 2022) Sangyoon Shin (undergraduate student) joined in our Cryptology & Algorithm Lab!
     </li>
     <li>
         (Jun 10, 2022) Our paper (Monitoring Provenance of Delegated Personal Data With Blockchain.) is accepted at IEEE Blockchain.
     </li>
     <li>
-        (May 1, 2022) Minsu Kim (undergraduate student) and Seongae Baik (undergraduate student) participated in our Cryptology & Algorithm Lab!
+        (May 1, 2022) Minsu Kim (undergraduate student) and Seongae Baik (undergraduate student) joined in our Cryptology & Algorithm Lab!
     </li>
     <li>
         (May 1, 2022) A new project supported by Institute for Information and Communications Technology Promotion, IITP (Title: "Logging and Zero-knowledge Proof based on Hierarchical Blockchain") has started.